 - 1. During summer of each year, vacancies on the various CMS Standing Committees and associated subcommittees shall be filled by the Dean, in consultation with the DAC.
-Membership of the CMS committees will consist of tenured, tenured-earning, non tenure-earning faculty; staff; students; and outside members (e.g. representatives of USGS and FMRI), where appropriate. - 2.
+Membership of the CMS committees will consist of tenured, tenured-earning, non tenure-earning faculty; staff; students; and outside members (e.g., representatives of USGS and FMRI), where appropriate. - 2.
 Each faculty and staff member appointed to a CMS Standing Committee shall serve a two-year term.
-Members from the graduate student constituency shall serve a one-year term and are eligible to serve a successive term.
+Members from the graduate student constituency shall serve a one-year term.
+All members of the standing committees are eligible to serve successive terms.
 If a member is unable to complete his/her term, the Dean will consult with the DAC about selecting another person to complete that term.
-Normally, a tenured or tenure-earning faculty member will chair each of the CMS Standing Committees.

-b.
-Powers and Functions:

-- 1. Each CMS Standing Committee shall advise the Dean and the DAC in the area of activity it represents.
+Normally, a tenured or tenure-earning faculty member will chair each of the CMS Standing Committees. - b.
+Powers and Functions: - 1.
+Each CMS Standing Committee shall advise the Dean and the DAC in the area of activity it represents.
 Each committee shall establish its own written operating procedures.
 All operating procedures, policies, evaluative criteria, and governance documents developed by Standing Committees shall be submitted to the Dean through the DAC for approval.
-At least once during the fall and spring semesters in advance of the College Assembly meetings, each CMS Standing Committee chairperson shall submit to the DAC a written summary of the Committee's actions. - 2.
-The objectives and minimum composition of each Committee are:
+At least once during the fall and spring semesters in advance of the College Assembly meetings, each CMS Standing Committee Chair shall submit to the DAC a written summary of the Committee's actions.

+2. The objectives and minimum composition of each Committee are:

 Admissions: This committee is constituted to oversee the admission process for applications to CMS and to coordinate the awarding of graduate student assistantships.
 The Committee shall make recommendations to the tenured and tenure-earning faculty regarding admission requirements for the College as well as recommendations regarding admission of applicants.
-The Committee shall make available to those same faculty all application materials of students applying to the College, and shall make recommendations on assistantships to be offered to incoming and current CMS students.
+The Committee shall make available to tenured and tenure-earning faculty all application materials of students applying to the College, and shall make recommendations on assistantships to be offered to incoming and current CMS students.
 The Committee is chaired by the Director of Academic Affairs and is comprised of four tenure-earning or tenured faculty members, including the Director, with one member representing each marine science discipline (biological, chemical, geological and physical oceanography).
+The most recent Von Rosenstiel award winners (first year students) will serve as non-voting members to provide recent student perspectives of the admission process.

-Annual Evaluation: The charge of this committee is to oversee annual performance reviews for all faculty and staff.
+Annual Evaluation Oversight: The charge of this committee is to oversee annual performance reviews for all faculty and staff.
 The committee will be appointed for two-year staggered terms to provide consistency from year to year.
-Subcommittees of one year duration will be appointed each year for the specific responsibility of conducting evaluations, with one subcommittee each for tenured and tenure-earning faculty, non tenure-earning faculty, A&P staff, and USPS staff.
-The last three subcommittees shall work in consultation with the employee's immediate supervisor (s).
+Subcommittees of one year duration will be appointed each year for the specific responsibility of conducting evaluations, with one subcommittee for tenured and tenure-earning faculty, another subcommittee for non tenure-earning faculty, and another subcommittee for the staff.
+The last two subcommittees shall work in consultation with the employee's immediate supervisor (s).